Michigan Public

 Michigan Public (known until 2024 as Michigan Radio) is a network of five FM public radio stations operated by the University of Michigan through its broadcasting arm, Michigan Public Media.
 The network is a founding member of National Public Radio and an affiliate of Public Radio International, American Public Media, and BBC World Service.

-Its main studio is located in Ann Arbor, with satellite studios in Flint and offices in Grand Rapids.
-It currently airs news and talk, which it has since July 1, 1996.
+Michigan Public's main studio is located on West William Street in Ann Arbor, in the former Argus Camera factory.
+The network also operates satellite studios at the William S. White Building on the campus of the University of Michigan–Flint, and offices at the Meijer Public Broadcast Center on the Pew Campus of Grand Valley State University in Grand Rapids.

+The network currently airs news and talk, which it has since July 1, 1996.
 The combined footprint of the five stations covers most of the southern Lower Peninsula of Michigan, from Muskegon to Detroit.
 All five stations broadcast in HD, albeit without any digital subchannels.

 Stations

+The following stations make up Michigan Public: